 - Analytics should drive activities.
 Gaining a deeper understanding of current provider performance is imperative and requires MAOs to leverage all the data assets needed to understand who is capturing conditions, where, and through what channel.

 - Continued education is essential.
 Provider documentation coaching and education is an ongoing effort, and the more patient panel-specific it can be results in the best outcomes.

-Pareto Intelligence and Gorman Health Group (GHG) have extensive experience in ensuring complete and accurate risk documentation, and are poised to help incorporate a prospective risk documentation program into your broader clinical and quality strategy.
+Pareto Intelligence and GHG Advisors have extensive experience in ensuring complete and accurate risk documentation, and are poised to help incorporate a prospective risk documentation program into your broader clinical and quality strategy.
 Contact us today to start the conversation.